lfn-cnti/bestpractices/CONTRIBUTING.md

 accept and merge it.
 We recommend that you check the following things locally before you submit your change:

 - We use Github Actions to test all pull requests.
-We require that all tests succeed on a pull request before it is merged.
+We prefer that all tests succeed on a pull request before it is merged.
 This repo also contains a *Makefile* for running linting tasks locally.
 Executing `make lint`  is another way to check your work before GitHub actions.

 ### Review/comment on Pull Requests